 Katarina obtained her Civil Engineering degree from the Technical University of Kosice, Slovakia.
 After moving to Canada she also earned her B.Ed. degree at York University.

 Katarina is a warm and caring teacher who wants all her students to be successful learners and is fully committed to their academic growth, as well as to their social development.
-Throughout her career she has developed a variety of inspiring hands-on lessons that captured students’ interest and fuelled their curiosity about Mathematics.
+Throughout her career she has developed a variety of inspiring hands-on lessons that captured students’ interest and fueled their curiosity about Mathematics.
 In addition, Katarina encourages all of her students to rise to the higher standards in Mathematics by participating in Waterloo Math Contests.